prakhar362/Coursera-Website/README.md

  - Add middlewares for user and admin auth
  - Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes)
  - Create the frontend

+-Try to do:
+purchases section using razorpay etc. frontend in react etc.
 ![image](https://github.com/user-attachments/assets/018402db-5f55-46e8-94a1-0291117f382b)